The Science Operations Centre

 Who to contact?

-The old custom-developed Fault Report system has been replaced by a new JIRA-based system.
+Observers are encouraged to report any faults or problems with observing through our JIRA-based fault reporting system.
 There are separate pages describing how to submit a fault report under the new system for Parkes and ATCA.
 Fault reports that contain a detailed description of the issue (what didn't work? when? what error message was returned? etc) are able to be responded to more quickly and efficiently!

 A suggestion box has been placed in the large SOC control room -- comments and feedback on the SOC facilities can be placed in this box.